-Athletes at the top of their sports have shown important specialized muscle fiber type characteristics.
-For example, sprint runners have predominately Type IIB fast glycolytic muscle fibers, while distance runners have a larger proportion of slow-twitch, high oxidative muscle fibers.
-Training and building the right muscle fibers is key to athletic success.
+Athletes at the top of their peak athletic ability, have shown important specialized muscle fiber type characteristics.
+For example, sprinters usually have predominately Type IIB fast glycolytic muscle fibers, while distance runners have a larger proportion of slow-twitch, high oxidative muscle fibers.
+Training and building the right muscle fibers will increase athletic development and performance.

 Myoplasticity refers to the capacity of skeletal muscles to change.
 Training can increase muscle mass and alter muscle fiber composition depending on the specifics of an athlete’s training.
 Let’s look at how endurance and strength training each change muscles in different ways.

-- Endurance training is when an athlete’s muscles are performing high-frequency, low-force output activity.
-In other words, the muscles are being repeatedly activated for long periods of time at a lesser power.
-While endurance training does not significantly increase your muscle fiber cross sectional area, there are many other significant adaptations that improve performance.
-Most significantly is the increase in mitochrondrial mass allowing for an increase in oxidative metabolism in skeletal muscle.
+Endurance training is when an athlete’s muscles are performing high-frequency, low-force output activity.
+In other words, the muscles are repeatedly activated for long periods of time at a lesser power.
+While endurance training does not significantly increase your muscle fiber cross-sectional area, there are many other significant adaptations that improve performance.
+Most significantly is the increase in mitochondrial mass allowing for an increase in oxidative metabolism in skeletal muscle.

-- Strength training is when your muscles are performing low-frequency, high-force output activity.
-Strength training induces hypertrophy, which is the increase of the cross sectional area of a muscle fiber.
+Strength training is when your muscles are performing low-frequency, high-force output activity.
+Strength training induces hypertrophy, which is the increase of the cross-sectional area of a muscle fiber.
 Strength training results in the hypertrophy of both type I and type II muscle fibers.
 It is also important to note that mitochondrial density actually decreases with an exclusive high-intensity strength program.
 This is important because athletes who only train with resistance are more likely to find a decrease in muscle endurance capacity.
-Refer back to Megan’s January post on finding your speed and power for more detail on resistance training.

-- There are three different muscle fiber types: slow oxidative, fast oxidative/glycol tic and fast glycolytic.
+- There are three different muscle fiber types: slow oxidative, fast oxidative/glycolytic, and fast glycolytic.

-- Endurance training has minimal effects on the size of muscle, however it does increase mitochrondrial mass allowing for increased oxidative metabolism in skeletal muscle.
+- Endurance training has minimal effect on the size of the muscle, however, it does increase mitochondrial mass allowing for increased oxidative metabolism in skeletal muscle.

-- Strength training induces hypertrophy (increase of muscle fiber size) of both type I and type II fibers, however it results in decreased mitochrondrial mass of skeletal muscle.
+- Strength training induces hypertrophy (an increase of muscle fiber size) of both type I and type II fibers, however, it results in a decreased mitochondrial mass of skeletal muscle.

-- Combining endurance training with strength training is key to maximizing your muscles power and resistance to fatigue.
+- Combining endurance training with strength training is key to maximizing muscle power and resistance to fatigue.

-- Lastly, specificity in training is KEY.
-Exclusively endurance training for a sprint event will not provide you will the correct muscle adaptations, just as entirely sprint training will not prepare you for an endurance event.
+- Specificity in training is key.
+Exclusively endurance training for a spring event will not provide athletes with the correct muscle adaptions, just as entirely sprint training will not prepare athletes for an endurance event.